Women in science: Scientific Revolutions of 1600s and 1700s

 Margaret Cavendish, a seventeenth-century aristocrat, took part in some of the most important scientific debates of that time.
 She was, however, not inducted into the English Royal Society, although she was once allowed to attend a meeting.
 She wrote a number of works on scientific matters, including Observations upon Experimental Philosophy (1666) and Grounds of Natural Philosophy.
 In these works she was especially critical of the growing belief that humans, through science, were the masters of nature.
 The observations provided a critique of the experimental science of Bacon and criticized microscopes as imperfect machines.

-Isabella Cortese, an Italian alchemist, is most known for her book I secreti della signora Isabella Cortese or The Secrets of Isabella Cortese.
+Isabella Cortese, an Italian alchemist, is best known for her book I secreti della signora Isabella Cortese or The Secrets of Isabella Cortese.
 Cortese was able to manipulate nature in order to create several medicinal, alchemy and cosmetic "secrets" or experiments.
 Isabella's book of secrets belongs to a larger book of secrets that became extremely popular among the elite during the 16th century.
 Despite the low percentage of literate women during Cortese's era, the majority of alchemical and cosmetic "secrets" in the book of secrets were geared towards women.
 This included but was not limited to pregnancy, fertility, and childbirth.

-Sophia Brahe, sister of Tycho Brahe, was a Danish Horticulturalist.
+Sophia Brahe, sister of Tycho Brahe, was a Danish horticulturalist.
 Brahe was trained by her older brother in chemistry and horticulture but taught herself astronomy by studying books in German.
-Sophia visited her brother in the Uranienborg on numerous occasions and assisted on his project the De nova stella.
-Her observations lead to the discovery of the Supernova SN 1572 which helped refute the geocentric model of the universe.
+Sophia visited her brother in Uranienborg on numerous occasions and assisted on his project the De nova stella.
+Her observations led to the discovery of the supernova SN 1572 which helped refute the geocentric model of the universe.

 In Germany, the tradition of female participation in craft production enabled some women to become involved in observational science, especially astronomy.
 Between 1650 and 1710, women were 14% of German astronomers.
 The most famous female astronomer in Germany was Maria Winkelmann.
 She was educated by her father and uncle and received training in astronomy from a nearby self-taught astronomer.
-Her chance to be a practising astronomer came when she married Gottfried Kirch, Prussia's foremost astronomer.
+Her chance to be a practicing astronomer came when she married Gottfried Kirch, Prussia's foremost astronomer.
 She became his assistant at the astronomical observatory operated in Berlin by the Academy of Science.
 She made original contributions, including the discovery of a comet.
-When her husband died, Winkelmann applied for a position as assistant astronomer at the Berlin Academy – for which she had experience.
+When her husband died, Winkelmann applied for a position as an assistant astronomer at the Berlin Academy – for which she had the necessary experience.
 As a woman – with no university degree – she was denied the post.
 Members of the Berlin Academy feared that they would establish a bad example by hiring a woman.
 "Mouths would gape", they said.